SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Several studies have produced estimates of X (Smith, 2002; Jones, 2003), but there is still insufficient data for ...

-## Writing Introductions
+## Indicating the focus, aim, argument of a short paper

-> Indicating the focus, aim, argument of a short paper
+↑ Introduction

 This paper contests the claim that ...
 This paper will review the research conducted on ...